ApiLogicServer/Docs/docs/index.md

     API Logic Server provides ***instant* API creation** from a database with one CLI command, <br>**customizable with standards:** Python, Flask, SQLAlchemy, and tools such as GitHub and your IDE.

-    Weeks-to-months of complex framework-based development is no longer necessary.  <br>API Logic Server provides **unique API automation for instant integrations and app backends,** and <br>**unique logic automation** with spreadsheet-like rules that decrease backend logic by **40X**.
+    Weeks-to-months of complex framework-based development is no longer necessary.  <br>API Logic Server provides **unique API Automation for instant integrations and app backends,** and <br>**unique Logic Automation** with spreadsheet-like rules that decrease backend logic by **40X**.

 &nbsp;